British Rail Class 156: Northern England

-Following privatisation, both Arriva Trains Northern and First North Western operated Class 156s and implemented their own refurbishment programmes.
+Following privatisation, both Arriva Trains Northern and First North Western-operated units and implemented their own refurbishment programmes.
 The two fleets were united when Northern Rail took over both franchises in 2004.

-Within the Northern region, Class 156s are concentrated in the North-West and also the North-East, but are uncommon now in Yorkshire and Humberside, where Class 158s and other unit types are used instead.
+Within the Northern region, Class 156s are concentrated in the North West and also the North East, but are uncommon now in Yorkshire and Humberside, where Class 158s and other unit types are used instead.

-In 2011, fourteen Class 156s were fitted with GPS as a trial for Northern Rail, being tested on the Esk Valley line.
-In 2011 four were transferred to East Midlands Trains.
+In 2011, fourteen units were fitted with GPS as a trial for Northern Rail, being tested on the Esk Valley line.
+In 2011, four were transferred to East Midlands Trains.

-In January 2015, Northern Rail began to hire 156s to First TransPennine Express to operate Manchester Airport to Blackpool North services.
-Northern Rail's fleet of 42 Class 156s passed to Arriva Rail North when the then-new franchise started on 1 April 2016.
-The 156s began to operate Manchester Airport to Barrow in Furness and Oxenholme to Windermere services from this date after they along with the Manchester Airport to Blackpool North services were transferred to the franchise.
+In January 2015, Northern Rail began to hire units to First TransPennine Express to operate to services.
+Northern Rail's fleet of 42 units passed to Arriva Rail North when the then-new franchise started on 1 April 2016.
+They began to operate Manchester Airport to and to services from this date, which were also transferred into the franchise.

-An additional five Class 156 units transferred to Northern from Abellio ScotRail in late 2018.
-On 1 March 2020 the Northern units were transferred to new operator Northern Trains.
+An additional five units transferred to Northern from Abellio ScotRail in late-2018.
+On 1 March 2020, the Northern units were transferred to a new operator, Northern Trains.

-Fifteen Class 156s are to be transferred from East Midlands Railway to Northern Trains.
-These units include the nine Class 156/9s formerly used by Abellio Greater Anglia.
-Some of these units are already with Northern Trains, with more due to follow.
+Fifteen Class 156s were transferred from East Midlands Railway to Northern Trains; these included the nine Class 156/9s formerly used by Abellio Greater Anglia.
+Some of these units were already with Northern Trains.
 The delivery of them commenced at the December timetable change in 2021.
-For the December timetable change in 2022, five more units were transferred.
-In March 2023 another unit was transferred.
+For the December timetable change in 2022, five more units were transferred; with another in March 2023.